Markus112105/minimax-algo/README.md

 # Connect 4 Minimax AI

 An interactive Connect 4 game powered by an optimized minimax search.
 The SFML front end lets you play against the AI while toggling the major pruning heuristics from the command line.
-A separate tester lets you benchmark individual board states and capture runtime statistics.
 ## Simple Algo Explanation

 Minimax is an algorithm that assumes both players play perfectly—one trying to win, the other trying to ruin that win—and picks the move that leads to the best possible outcome even if the opponent plays optimally.
 So you are maximizing your score and minimizing the opponent score.